NDevTK/chromiumwiki/task_scheduling.md

 * **Resource Exhaustion:**  Could an attacker cause resource exhaustion by submitting a large number of tasks or by creating tasks that consume excessive resources?
 Implement mechanisms to prevent resource exhaustion.
 The task scheduler should be reviewed for potential resource exhaustion vulnerabilities.
 Implement mechanisms to limit resource consumption, such as setting time limits for task execution or limiting the number of concurrently running tasks.

-**Further Analysis and Potential Issues:**
+**Further Analysis and Potential Issues (Updated):**

 A comprehensive review of `simple_main_thread_scheduler.cc` and `frame_scheduler_impl.cc` is recommended to identify potential vulnerabilities related to task scheduling.
 Specific areas of focus should include:

 * **Denial-of-Service Prevention:** Analyze the task scheduling mechanisms to identify potential denial-of-service vulnerabilities.
 Implement robust error handling and resource limits to prevent attackers from flooding the scheduler or manipulating task priorities to starve other tasks.
 Consider rate limiting or other techniques to prevent excessive task submissions.
 Implement robust rate limiting and resource limits to prevent denial-of-service attacks.
 The functions responsible for posting and scheduling tasks should be reviewed for potential DoS vulnerabilities.
 The `UpdatePolicy` function in `frame_scheduler_impl.cc` should be reviewed for its handling of throttling and prioritization to prevent DoS attacks.

 * **Priority Handling:** Carefully review the priority assignment and enforcement mechanisms to prevent attackers from manipulating task priorities.
 Implement mechanisms to ensure that task priorities are assigned and enforced correctly, preventing malicious actors from gaining undue priority or causing unexpected behavior.
 Consider using a more robust priority system that is less susceptible to manipulation.
 Implement a more robust priority system to prevent manipulation of task priorities.
 The priority assignment and enforcement mechanisms should be carefully reviewed to prevent manipulation.
 The `ComputePriority` function in `frame_scheduler_impl.cc` should be thoroughly analyzed to ensure that it assigns priorities correctly and prevents manipulation.

 * **Input Validation:** Thoroughly validate all inputs related to task scheduling to prevent attackers from injecting malicious tasks or manipulating task parameters.
 Implement robust input validation to prevent malicious tasks from being submitted.
 All inputs related to task scheduling should be validated to prevent injection attacks or manipulation.

 * **Task Execution Time Limits:** Consider implementing time limits for task execution to prevent long-running tasks from blocking the main thread.
 Implement time limits for task execution to prevent blocking of the main thread.
 A mechanism should be implemented to set time limits for task execution to prevent long-running tasks from blocking the main thread.

 * **Task Cancellation:** Implement a mechanism for canceling tasks if necessary.
 This could be useful in case of errors or if a task is no longer needed.
 Implement a robust task cancellation mechanism.
 A mechanism should be implemented to allow tasks to be canceled if necessary.

 * **Security Auditing:** Consider adding logging or auditing mechanisms to track task submissions, execution, and completion.
 This could help in identifying and investigating potential security issues.
 Logging and auditing mechanisms should be implemented to track task submissions, execution, and completion.
+The analysis of certificate verification procedures highlights the importance of robust error handling, input validation, and concurrency control in handling potentially malicious data.
+These aspects should be carefully reviewed in the task scheduling component as well.

+**Areas Requiring Further Investigation (Updated):**

+* **Denial-of-Service Prevention:** Implement more robust rate limiting and resource limits to prevent denial-of-service attacks.

+* **Priority Handling:** Implement a more robust priority system that is less susceptible to manipulation.

+* **Input Validation:** Implement more robust input validation to prevent malicious task submission and parameter manipulation.

+* **Task Execution Time Limits:** Implement a mechanism to enforce time limits for task execution to prevent the main thread from being blocked.

+* **Task Cancellation:** Implement a robust task cancellation mechanism to allow for the cancellation of tasks if necessary.

+* **Security Auditing:** Implement logging and auditing mechanisms to track task submissions, execution, and completion to aid in identifying and investigating potential security issues.
+Implement mechanisms to detect and prevent resource exhaustion attacks.

 Reviewed file: `third_party/blink/renderer/platform/scheduler/common/simple_main_thread_scheduler.cc`, `third_party/blink/renderer/platform/scheduler/main_thread/frame_scheduler_impl.cc`.
 Key areas reviewed: Denial-of-service prevention, priority handling, input validation, task execution time limits, task cancellation, security auditing.
 Potential vulnerabilities identified: Denial-of-service, priority manipulation, race conditions, unhandled exceptions, resource exhaustion.